ktt-ol/esp-mqtt-nodes/README.md

 `power-node`: Reads ticks from an electric meter, calculates current
     power consumption and published this and the counted meter value.

+`status-node`: Reads the Mainframe's opening status and signals it via
+    non-SPI RGB LED's (or stripes)

 Create new nodes
 ----------------